 According to EVNHCMC, some indicators on power supply reliability, grid automation, customer request processing time, etc. in new areas are still far from the standards that the corporation has previously achieved.

-Therefore, the HCMC electricity sector has determined that the immediate task is to stabilize the organizational structure, ensure uninterrupted power supply, and at the same time develop a roadmap to renovate the power system in new areas in the next 2-3 years.
+Therefore, the HCMC electricity sector has determined that the immediate task is to stabilize the organizational structure, ensure uninterrupted power supply, and at the same time build a roadmap to renovate the power system in new areas in the next 2-3 years.

 Five new power companies in Binh Duong and Ba Ria - Vung Tau (old) also reported some initial difficulties in the process of converting their operating models.
-However, by August 1, all had basically operated stably according to the general model of Ho Chi Minh City Power Corporation.
+However, by August 1, all of them had basically operated stably according to the general model of Ho Chi Minh City Power Corporation.

 Source: https://dantri.com.vn/kinh-doanh/evnhcmc-thanh-lap-9-cong-ty-dien-luc-moi-sau-sap-nhap-20250801203335382.htm